 Final regulations narrow scope of new rules

-One significant provision of the final regs narrows the scope of items subject to adjustment under the centralized audit regime.
-Although proposed regs would have allowed the IRS to adjust a broad range of items connected to a partnership, the final regs limit an audit’s scope to items that 1) appear (or are required to appear) on the partnership’s tax return, or 2) are required to be maintained in the partnership’s books and records.
+One significant provision of the final regulations narrows the scope of items subject to adjustment under the centralized audit regime.
+Although proposed regulations would have allowed the IRS to adjust a broad range of items connected to a partnership, the final regulations limit an audit’s scope to items that 1) appear (or are required to appear) on the partnership’s tax return, or 2) are required to be maintained in the partnership’s books and records.

 So, for example, an individual partner’s outside basis in a partnership interest wouldn’t fall within the scope of a partnership audit, even if the partnership chooses to maintain that information in its books and records.

-The final regs also set forth complex procedural rules, including rules for requesting modifications of imputed underpayments and making a pushout election.
+The final regulations also set forth complex procedural rules, including rules for requesting modifications of imputed underpayments and making a pushout election.

 Steps partnerships should take